pennersr/django-allauth/docs/configuration.rst

   When signing up, let the user type in their password twice to avoid typos.

 ACCOUNT_UNIQUE_EMAIL (=True)
   Enforce uniqueness of e-mail addresses.
+The `emailaddress.email` model field is set to `UNIQUE`.
+Forms prevent a user from registering with or adding an additional email address if that email address is in use by another account.

 ACCOUNT_USER_MODEL_USERNAME_FIELD (="username")
   The name of the field containing the `username`, if any.
 See custom